-How to redeem Gold Points on Nintendo Switch
+Here's how to put all of your hard-won Gold Points towards something useful

 You can also find this information by checking your My Nintendo account summary online.

 Navigate to My.Nintendo.com from a web browser and log in with your Nintendo Account username and password.
-Your total Platinum and Gold Points will be listed on your main page.
+Your total Platinum and Gold Points will be displayed on your main page.

 How to check your Gold Points expiration date

-Your Gold Points expire at the end of the month one year after your game's purchase date.
+Your Gold Points expire at the end of the month, one year after your game's purchase date.
 For example, if you purchased Legend of Zelda: Breath of the Wild on March 5, 2017.
-Those points will expire March 31, 2018.
+Those points will expire on March 31, 2018.
 To see when your points are about to expire, visit your My Nintendo account online.

+- Navigate to My.Nintendo.com from a web browser and sign in to your account.

+Click on the Menu in the upper left corner of the web page.

 - Navigate to My.Nintendo.com from a web browser.